Master's

 • Dr. Deborah Cragun, PhD, Assistant Professor and USF Genetic Counseling Program Director, College of Public Health

-• Ms. Nevena Krstic, MS, CGC, Director of Fieldwork Training, USF Genetic Counseling Program, Division of Maternal-Fetal Medicine, Morsani College of Medicine
+• Nevena Krstić, MS, CGC, Associate Director, USF Genetic Counseling Program, Division of Maternal-Fetal Medicine, Morsani College of Medicine

 • Dr. Kathleen Pope, MD, Assistant Professor and Medical Director, USF Genetic Counseling Program, College of Public Health

-• Ms. Darrow Speyer, MS, CGC, Florida Association of Genetic Counselors/Invitae
+• Darrow Speyer, MS, CGC, Invitae, Past President of Florida Association of Genetic Counselors

 • Dr. Heather Zierhut, PhD, University of Minnesota Genetic Counseling Program Director